People's Party – Dan Diaconescu: History

-At the 2012 parliamentary election, the PP-DD came in third again, successfully entering Parliament with 21 senators and 47 deputies.
+This allowed the party to perform well in the 2012 Romanian parliamentary election, where despite existing for less than a year, the party obtained approximately 14.5% of the votes in both Chambers of Parliament, only winning 3% less of the votes than the Liberal-Democratic Party.
+This was despite the fact that the closed list proportional system was replaced with first-past-the-post single-member districts, which proved fatal to the Greater Romania Party in the 2008 Romanian parliamentary election, despite being a consolidated party by then.
+The PP-DD came in third again, successfully entering Parliament with 21 senators and 47 deputies.
 After the election, the party became the fourth largest political force in Romania, after the Social Democrats (PSD), the National Liberals (PNL), and the Democrat Liberals (PDL).

 By June 2013 however, the party became heavily affected by party switching, losing 2 senators and 16 deputies, including its group leaders in both chambers.

 The PP-DD subsequently merged into the National Union for the Progress of Romania (UNPR) on 29 June 2015.